 (I didn't even drink from it but I sure felt like a kid again!)

-The Three Billygoats Gruff)...uh-oh, I guess he found him!
+Looking for the troll under the bridge (from The Three Billygoats Gruff)...uh-oh, I guess he found him!
 Run, Biscuit, run! ;)

 Was that The Frog Prince on that lily pad?